myjiyane/platoon-2018/README.md

 ## Deploy

-From inside invoicereg folder isssue command and this will serve your application on http://localhost:8080 > mvn exec:java
+From inside invoicereg folder isssue the following command and this will serve your application on http://localhost:8080 > mvn exec:java

 ## Running unit tests

 Run your tests using Postman app.
 Please go through the provided TESTS.txt file which contain the relevant test cases to the relevant endpoints exposed through this application.

-To help falicitate on your testing, an H2 console has been enabled in this application to help you inspect data throughout your testing.
+To help facilitate on your testing, an H2 console has been enabled in this application to help you inspect data throughout your testing.

 After launching application, you can find the H2 console in this url > http://localhost:8080/h2-console